willstepp/writings/hunger/hunger.md

 Mohe is fond of Leoti.
 Are you going to let that happen?

-I don’t care.
+I don’t care what that frog eater does.

-His friend dropped his own spear in front of Mika.
+His friend laughed.
+Then he dropped his own spear in front of Mika.

-Use mine.
+Use my spear.
 Challenge him again.
 I want to see the look on his face when you prove it was just bad luck.

 Mika looked at his friend.